Finic8/snapshooter/README.md

 	# for the server to be booted.
 Can be overridden by an individual config.
 	defaultboottime=120

+	# if you want to automatically poweroff the remote server, set this to yes
+	# or override it by an individual config.
+	poweroffserver='no'

 ###2.2 Configs for creation of snapshots: